Date First Published: 26th March 2023

 Learn about how to tell if a website is legitimate in this article.

 Are you wondering whether the website you are visiting is legitimate or a scam?
-There are lots of signs and online tools that indicate whether a website is legitimate or a scam.
+There are some signs and online tools that indicate whether a website is likely to be legitimate or a scam.
 Especially before buying online, it is important to make sure that the website is legitimate.
-If it wasn't, you might end up buying something that you never receive.
+If it wasn't legitimate, you might end up paying for a product or service that you never actually receive.
 Below are the 10 ways to tell whether a website is legitimate or not.

 Take a look at the content of the site.
-If you notice a large number of spelling and grammatical errors on the website or awkward phrasing, it is more likely to be an illegitimate website.
-This is because lots of mistakes suggest that the website has been rushed by someone without them properly proofreading their work.
-However, good spelling and grammar do not mean that a website is legitimate as websites that are not legitimate can still have no spelling and grammatical errors, so don't rely on good spelling and grammar itself to determine whether a site is trustworthy.
+If you notice a large number of spelling and grammatical errors on the website or awkward phrasing, it is more likely to be a scam site.
+This is because lots of mistakes suggest that the website has been rushed by someone without them properly checking their work.
+However, good spelling and grammar do not mean that a website is legitimate as scam sites can still have no spelling and grammatical errors, so don't rely on good spelling and grammar itself to determine whether a site is trustworthy.

-Nearly all websites have some ads to make money, but if the website is flooded with ads all over the page, the ads suddenly play sound without your permission, or they cannot be differentiated from the content, then the website is not likely to be legitimate.
-The following types of ads can indicate that the website you are visiting is a scam:
+Nearly all websites have some ads to make money, but if the website is flooded with ads all over the page, the ads suddenly play sound without your permission, or they cannot be differentiated from the content, then it is more likely to be a scam site.
+Watch out for the following types of ads:

 It is not recommended to rely on the reviews on the website itself to determine whether a website is legitimate.
 Scam sites often fill their reviews section with fake positive reviews, made-up names of people, photos from random sources, and text that is copied word-for-word from other websites.
 On websites like Trustpilot and ScamAdviser, the reviews cannot be deleted by the company itself, so checking reviews on external sites is a better way of getting a clearer idea of what other people think about a website.

 Carefully look at how the website is designed.
-If it contains lots of awkward layouts, low-resolution or blurry images, the elements have a lack of contrast, or there are lots of design errors on the site, like broken navigation or design inconsistencies, this suggests that the website has been rushed and is unlikely to be legitimate.
+If it contains lots of awkward layouts, low-resolution or blurry images, the elements have a lack of contrast, or there are lots of design errors on the site, like broken navigation or design inconsistencies, this suggests that the website has been rushed.
 Scammers do not want to take long to build fake websites and move quickly from website to another.

 When buying online, always consider whether what the site offers is too good to be true.
 Does it offer products at extremely low prices?
 For example, does it offer an iPad that normally costs £300 for £100?
 You should be wary of offers like this.
 Some websites use ridiculously low prices to get people to quickly buy fake products that they will never receive.
 They might claim to offer one thing, like an iPad that normally costs £300 for £100, but put what they actually offer, like an accessory for an iPad in very small text, which will mislead people.